contao/docs-archive/manual/en/07-Customizing-Contao.md

 ## Customizing TinyMCE

-This page explains how to customize the Rich Text Editor and save the changes so they will not be overriden on the next Contao update.
+This page explains how to customize the Rich Text Editor and save the changes so they will not be overridden on the next Contao update.
 Note that Contao does not include all TinyMCE plugins by default, so if you want to use a certain plugin that is not part of the Contao distribution, download it from the [TinyMCE project website][4] and move it into the `plugins/tinyMCE/plugins` folder.

 ![](images/rich-text-editor.jpg?raw=true)

-To image above shows the default Rich Text Editor configuration file `system/config/tinyMCE.php`.
+The image above shows the default Rich Text Editor configuration file `system/config/tinyMCE.php`.
 To create a custom configuration file, simply copy it and rename it e.g. to `tinyCustom.php`.
 Then apply your changes and save the new file.
 The last step is to adjust the [data container configuration][5] in